Arshmit/YNAB-date-border-browser-plugin/README.md

 ## Disclaimer

-This project is not affiliated with YNAB (https://www.ynab.com/), it's just a brower plugin to help
+This project is not affiliated with YNAB (https://www.ynab.com/), it's just a brower plugin to help solve this specific problem and make the UI more accessible.